 CLAIM: There are approximately 100 lorries per day crossing the border between Northern Ireland and Ireland, and cross-border trade represents 0.5% of UK-EU trade.

-CONCLUSION: Inaccurate with consideration.
+CONCLUSION: INACCURATE.
 There are 5,900 lorry (heavy goods vehicle) crossings daily.
 Cross-border trade represents 0.97% of UK-EU trade; alternative figures may be due to different measurement practices between countries.

 On 30 January 2019, UKIP leader Gerard Batten made three related claims in a tweet regarding the Ireland-Northern Ireland border.
 (The tweet — screenshot image below — was promptly deleted.)
 Firstly, he claimed that 100 lorries cross the border daily.
 Secondly, that trade between Ireland and Northern Ireland accounts for 0.5% of the total UK trade with EU countries.
 And lastly, Batten claimed that Guinness accounts for half of the total trade (“trips”) across the border.